-To learn more about S4 services and research project, visit S4's Web site and/or contact:
+To learn more about S4 services and research project, visit S4's web site and/or contact:

 S4 Associate Director

-S4 is housed in a suite of 12 offices that comprise the entire third floor of Maxcy Hall at Brown.
+S4 is housed in a suite of 12 offices that comprises the entire third floor of Maxcy Hall at Brown.
 Maxcy Hall also houses the Department of Sociology.
 S4 space includes a conference room, staff offices, and workspace for faculty and graduate research assistants whose projects draw heavily on spatial computing infrastructure.
 S4 has 2 dual-processor servers in the basement of Maxcy Hall as well as a shared testing server available to the staff for program development.
 These machines are maintained by the Sociology Department's computer professional who also works closely with the PSTC computer-core staff based in Mencoff Hall.

 All staff have high-end PCs with the necessary power required to process large spatial data files.